topleft/google-places-basics/readme.md

 #### Info Windows

 What is that marker pointing to?
 Wouldn't it be nice to have some more information about this location?
-Google has an object for that...info window...
+Google has an object for that...`InfoWindow` :)

 ```
   var infowindow = new google.maps.InfoWindow({